Mamena2020/fireme/README.md

-# Nodemi
+# Fireme

-Boilerplate for nodejs. base on express js.
+Boilerplate for nodejs. base on express js with Firebase.

 - Features